-Examine the <Extract_Dir>/lab_4/trunk location.
+1. Examine the <Extract_Dir>/lab_4/trunk location.

 The directory contains the files for the respective custom IP that would exist in the repository.
-In particular, there are two source directories as shown in the following figure:
+In particular, there are two source directories.

-- common_v1_0: Directory contains source for logic common to the IP within the repository trunk. - myip v1 0: Directory contains source for custom IP.
+- common_v1_0: Directory contains source for logic common to the IP within the repository trunk. - myip_v1_0: Directory contains source for custom IP.

 The common_v1_0 directory contains a source file that is required by $myip_v1_0$.
-Because the component.xml file for $myip_v1_0$ cannot reference a source file from outside the IP root directory, the source file from $common_v1_0$ must be referenced differently.
+Because the component .xml file for $myip_v1_0$ cannot reference a source file from outside the IP root directory, the source file from $common_v1_0$ must be referenced differently.

 Note: The directories containing the source files should be organized to ensure proper packaging.
-For an example on how to properly organize your source files, see Lab 2: Packaging a Specified Directory.
+For an example on how to properly organize your source files, see Chapter 2: Packaging a Specified Directory.
 Although not described in this lab, if your repository trunk does not have the same structure, you can package each source directory by packaging the associated Vivado project.